mui/material-ui/docs/data/base/components/modal/modal.md

 - Has an `in` prop—this corresponds to the open/close state
 - Calls the `onEnter` callback prop when the enter transition starts
-- Calls the `onExited` callback prop when the exit transition is completed These two callbacks allow the modal to unmount the child content when closed and fully transitioned.
+- Calls the `onExited` callback prop when the exit transition is completed
+> The `onEnter` and `onExited` callbacks tell the modal to unmount the child content when closed and fully transitioned.

 Modal has built-in support for [react-transition-group](https://github.com/reactjs/react-transition-group).